 For more information about safe websites, see When to trust a website.

 For more information about Download Manager, see Using Download Manager in Windows Internet Explorer 9.

 You can check websites from Internet Explorer by following these steps:

 Open Internet Explorer by clicking the Start button .
 In the search box, type Internet Explorer, and then, in the list of results, click Internet Explorer.

 Go to a website that you want to check.

-Click the Safety button, point to SmartScreen Filter, and then click Check This Website.
+Click the Tools button, point to Safety, and then click Check this website.

-From the warning, you can choose to report this site as a safe site.
-Click the Report that this site does not contain threats link to go online to the Microsoft feedback website, and then follow the instructions.
+From the warning page, you can choose to report this site as a safe site.
+Click More information, and then click the Report that this site does not contain threats link to go online to the Microsoft feedback website, and then follow the instructions.

 Follow these steps to report a phishing website: